ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Traffic Analysis {#ta}

-This document assumes that all communication between different Oblivious Client, Oblivious Relay Resource, and Oblivious Gateway Resource is protected by HTTPS.
-This protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a relay.
-However, it does not mitigate traffic analysis by such network observers.
+Using HTTPS protects information about which resources are the subject of request and prevents a network observer from being able to trivially correlate messages on either side of a relay.
+However, using HTTPS does not prevent traffic analysis by such network observers.

 The time at which Encapsulated Request or response messages are sent can reveal information to a network observer.
 Though messages exchanged between the